lorenzouriel/create-free-dw-and-olap-for-sales-analysis/README.md

 ---
 ---

-# OLAP Cubes for Real-Time Analytics
+# Creating a DW and an OLAP Cube for Sales Analysis

 ## Project Description